 These programmes are part of a focussed R&D agenda to reduce the threat of future outbreaks and to enable equitable access to lifesaving vaccines.

 With $3.5 billion, the following transformative innovations will be supported:

 Transform the response to the next novel threat.
-Leverage innovations in technology and systems to significantly reduce global vulnerability to emerging infectious diseases.
+Harnessing innovations in technology and systems to significantly reduce global vulnerability to outbreaks of novel pathogens.

-Development of manufacturing innovations that can accelerate epidemic and pandemic responses or enable the scaling of production of vaccines and other biological countermeasures, particularly in LMIC settings.
+Invest and scale critical enabling sciences programmes to further accelerate vaccine development and deployment.
+Development of manufacturing innovations that can accelerate epidemic and pandemic responses or enable the scaling of production of vaccines and other biological countermeasures, particularly in lower income settings.